ConYel/my_site_two/README.md

 We are not the same persons this year as last; nor are those we love.
 It is a happy chance if we, changing, continue to love a changed person.
 ― W. Somerset Maugham

+Self-education is, I firmly believe, the only kind of education there is.
+The only function of a school is to make self-education easier; failing that, it does nothing.
+― Isaac Asimov